Hey, there's a secret cure for the Wuhan coronavirus, but the government won't let you use it! Click here (opens in new tab) for more!

 The catch is that in order to read any of that crucial information, you'll have to provide credentials to your personal or workplace email accounts, or open a document that will infect your PC with some particularly nasty malware that can steal your passwords or fully take over your computer.

-So say the researchers at Proofpoint, who posted examples of these criminal scams in a blog post yesterday (Feb.
+So say the researchers at Proofpoint (opens in new tab), who posted examples of these criminal scams in a blog post yesterday (Feb.
 13).

 "These latest examples serve as a reminder that users should be watchful and exercise caution where Coronavirus-themed emails and websites are concerned," wrote Proofpoint's Sherrod DeGrippo.

-Antivirus software should stop the malware, but it won't always stop the phishing attacks, which rely on human, not digital, weakness.
+The best antivirus software should stop the malware, but it won't always stop the phishing attacks, which rely on human, not digital, weakness.
 To stop those, ask yourself why a random site wants account credentials, and check the URL of each page to make sure you're actually where you should be.

 What's in the coronavirus scam email